TOAST-DOCS/API-Gateway/en/api-guide-v1.0.md

 ### Unsubscribe from API Key (Disconnect API Key)
-- Disconnect the list of API Keys requested by the stage of the usage plan.
+- Disconnects the requested API Key list from the stage of your usage plan.
 - Disconnected API Key fails API Key authentication, causing API calls to fail.

 #### Request